 How poorly you imitate the heavens,

-for you do not know how to grant one,
+for you know not how to grant a single one,

 though you know how to possess so many!